-After incubation with the labeled antibodies, the cell solution is sent through the flow cytometer.
-This machine guides the solution through a micron-sized nozzle one cell at a time.
-Each cell moves through a laser excitation area, where the laser excites the flurophores bound to the cell surface.
-The fluorescent emission is recorded, and the cell is directed either into a collection container or a discard container according to user-defined parameters.
+On-bead labeling with protein A is a method of precisely labeling antibodies with fluorophores.
+After being incubated with the labeled antibodies, the cell solution is sent through the flow cytometer.
+The cytometer guides the solution through a micron-sized nozzle one cell at a time.
+Each cell moves through a laser excitation area, where the laser excites the fluorophores bound to the cell surface.
+The resulting fluorescent emission is recorded, and the cell is directed either into a collection container or a discard container according to user-defined parameters.
 Multiple cell types can be enriched in a single run, and quantitative information about cell numbers and percent of total population are simultaneously recorded.

 Cell sorter costs

 Cell sorters can cost from just below $100,000 to over $250,000.
 The cheapest cell sorters will be optimized for one type of cell marker and contain only one laser.
 The cytonome “Viva” is specialized for GFP labeled cells and sells for under $90,000.